kitnil/awesome/README.md

 - [tuxi](https://github.com/Bugswriter/tuxi) - Tuxi is a cli assistant.
 Get answers of your questions instantly.
 - [wp-install-from-cli](https://github.com/juanmacivico87/wp-install-from-cli) - This repository contains a script for install WordPress with WordPress Commands Line Interface
 - [menu-searx](https://github.com/MossyMossMoss/menu-searx) -
-- [RadareEye](https://github.com/souravbaghz/RadareEye) - A tool made for specially scanning nearby devices[BLE, Bluetooth & Wifi] and execute our given command on our system when the target device comes in-between range.
+- [RadareEye](https://github.com/souravbaghz/RadareEye) - Tool for especially scanning nearby devices and execute a given command on its own system while the target device comes in range.
 - [gopro_as_webcam_on_linux](https://github.com/jschmid1/gopro_as_webcam_on_linux) - Allows to use your GoPro camera as a webcam on linux
 - [toggle-monitor-grayscale](https://github.com/bubbleguuum/toggle-monitor-grayscale) - Toggle Xorg monitors between color and grayscale mode
 - [notify-ssh-login](https://github.com/T-TutoRapide/notify-ssh-login) - Notification des connexions SSH sur discord